Edward-Rodriguez/PokeAnalytics/ReadMe.md

 - CLI that takes dataset as file input
 - Scala Map to map values from dataset as keys
-- CLI Flag to search for Pokemon types
+- CLI Flag to search for Pokemon by type
 - Outputs results to console
 <!-- - [ ] Aggregate and count (Reduce) all keys
 - [ ] Return list of counts